TechHutTV/homelab/proxy/README.md

 ### Dynamic DNS
 1. Within Cloudflare use an A record create the root domain and/or sub-domains you wish to point to speficic services within your home network.
 For the IPv4 address we will have our DDNS container handle that.
 I recommened adding a random IP now (ie. 8.8.8.8) so in the next step we can varify that it will update automatically to our public IP.
 Be sure to keep the 'Proxy status' option enabled.
-2. If needing to use DDNS edit your Docker Compose file add your API, Zone, and domain names including sub-domains or a wildcard (*.exmaple.com) you want to setup for external access.
+2. If needing to use DDNS edit your Docker Compose file add your API, and domain names including sub-domains you want to setup for external access.
 When the container runs ensure there are no errors and the public IP in Cloudflare is updated to your actual IP.

-Below is the compose tempplate for the cloudflare-dynamic-dns container.
+Below is the compose template for the cloudflare-dynamic-dns container.
 You can use it as I have it within my compose file or set it up seperatly.
 ```
 services:
   ddns: